-So, if you join this with an imaginary line this is not that such a line in the fluid, but it is just a conceptual demarcating boundary between a region close to the wall where viscous effects are very important.
+So, if you join these with an imaginary line, this is not that there is such a line in the fluid, but it is just a conceptual demarcating boundary between region close to the wall, where viscous effects are very important.
 And this region is thinner as this velocity is higher.
-We will see that later on that if this velocity is very small, this region actually propagates almost towards infinity, but if this velocity is quite high, of course there are other parameters involved we will see what those are.
-But qualitatively if this velocity is very high this region is thin and this region is changing, it is not of a fixed dimension.
+We will see that later on that if this velocity is very small, this region actually propagates almost towards infinity.
+But if this velocity is quite high of course, there are other parameters involved we will see what those are, but qualitatively if with velocity is very high, this region is thin.
+And this region is changing it is not of a fixed dimension.

 So, this imaginary line demarcates between outer region where viscous effects are not important so to say and an inner region where the viscous effects are important.
 And the inner region where these viscous effects are important that region is known as a boundary layer.

-So, we will be discussing about the details about the boundary layer through a separate chapter later on, but we are just trying to develop a qualitative feel of what is the boundary layer, because it has a strong consequence with the concept of viscosity.
+So, we will be discussing about the details of the boundary layer through a separate chapter later on, but we are just trying to develop a qualitative field of what is a boundary layer because it has a strong consequence with the concept of viscosity.
 And the other thing is that this is the clever way of looking into the problem.

-If you want to analyze the problem where of course, the fluid is having some viscosity then outside the boundary layer, you may not have to care for the viscosity.
+If you want to analyze the problem where of course the fluid is having some viscosity, then outside the boundary layer you may not have to care for the viscosity.
 So, it is almost like a fluid without viscosity as it is behaving because the momentum is not further getting transmitted to create a change in the velocity.

-So, if you have a viscous flow analysis within this region that may be good enough coupled with a ideal flow analysis or fluid flow analysis without viscosity outside this region, so that is why conceptual this boundary layer is a very important concept.
-Not only that most of the interesting physics in the flow takes place within this layer and therefore, it is very important to characterize this particular behavior.
-So, we have loosely seen the no slip boundary condition and its consequence, before we more formally look in to the viscosity, let us look into one or 2 animated situations, where we try to understand the implication of the no slip boundary condition.
+So, if you have a viscous flow analysis within this region that may be good enough coupled with of ideal flow analysis or fluid flow analysis without viscosity outside this region so that is why conceptually this boundary layer is a very important concept.

+Not only that most of the interesting physics in the flow takes place within this layer, and therefore, it is very important to characterize this particular behavior.
+So, we have loosely seen there no slip boundary condition and its consequence.
+Before we more formally look into the viscosity let us look into one or two animated situations, where we try to understand the implication of the no slip boundary condition.

 So, let us look into that.
-So, this is a going to be a representation through a colored dye that; what is the visual representation of a no slip boundary condition?
-So, if you look in to it carefully, you see that if you focus your attention on the region which is there at the interface between the fluid and the solid, the entire dye was concentrated on that may be let me play that again, so that you can see it again.
-So, carefully see what happens on the surface, you see that there the fluid almost tries to adhere to the surface; and at the end that will be cleaned off at the end of the movie.
-Just to show that there it was the fluid was almost like a stagnant one because of the no slip boundary condition.
+So, this is going to be a representation through a colored dye that what is the visual representation of a no slip boundary condition.
+So, if you look into it carefully, you see that if you focus your attention on the region which is there at the interface between the fluid and the solid, the entire dye was concentrated on that maybe let me play that again, so that you can see it again.
+So, carefully see what happens on the surface you see that there the fluid almost tries to adhere to the surface and at the end that will be cleaned off at the end of the movie you just to show that there it was the fluid was almost like a stagnant one because of the no slip boundary condition.
+(Refer Slide Time: 13:43)